Our Skilled Surgical Procedures

 - Blocked bladder repair

-Anesthesia- The anesthetics used during surgery are selected depending upon breed, size and preexisting condition of the pet and helps to minimize the risk of surgery complication while still maintaining maximum pain control.
+Anesthesia- The anesthetics used during surgery are selected depending upon breed, size and preexisting conditions of the pet and helps to minimize the risk of surgery complications while still maintaining maximum pain control.
 Regular monitoring helps to make sure your pet is safe at all times.
-An IV-line is a standard of safety, providing fluids and a quick administering site for medications.
-IV fluids also help to speed the recovery process following a major surgery.
+An IV-line is placed as a standard of safety, providing fluids and a quick administering site for medications.
+IV fluids also help to speed up the recovery process following a major surgery.